pymc-devs/pymc/docs/source/developer_guide.rst

 Reflection
 ~~~~~~~~~~

-Recently, there have been Google internal debates regarding enabling the
-tensor/value semantics for probability distributions.
-Below is some of
+How tensor/value semantics for probability distributions is enabled in pymc3:
-my thoughts regarding how it is handled in pymc3:

 In PyMC3, we treat ``x = Normal('x', 0, 1)`` as defining a random
 variable (intercepted and collected under a model context, more on that
 below), and x.dist() as the associated density/mass function
 (distribution in the mathematical sense).
 It is not perfect, and now
-after a few years learning Bayesian statistics I also realised these
+after a few years learning Bayesian statistics I also realized these
-subtleties (*i.e.*, the distinction between random variable and
+subtleties (i.e., the distinction between *random variable* and
-distribution).
+*distribution*).
 But when I was learning probabilistic modelling as a
 beginner, I did find this approach to be the easiest and most
 straightforward.
 In a perfect world, we should have
 :math:`x \sim \text{Normal}(0, 1)` which defines a random variable that